 It was our first time to attend this festival.
 There was plenty of free parking available on a grassy area adjacent to the church.
 People could elect to pay $10 to park on a paved lot.
-Since the ground was dry we saw no need to pay money to park our car.
+Since the ground was dry, we saw no need to spend money to park our car.

 Entrance prices were very reasonable!
 It was only $5 for adults.
 Children under 12 and senior citizens above 65 were admitted free of charge.
 Wrist bands allowed a person to go in and out of the festival all day long if desired.

 The festival grounds were colorfully decorated!
 Cutouts of men and women in native costumes could be seen in several places.
 Bright artificial flowers and Polish flags added to the festive atmosphere.
 Many hours were spent creating all of the flowers!

-To the front of Our Lady of Czestochowa Catholic Church where the Houston Polish Festival was being hosted was a children’s area.
+To the front of Our Lady of Czestochowa Catholic Church where the Houston Polish Festival was held was a children’s area.